Legacy of Napoleon: Criticism

-Napoleon institutionalized plunder of conquered territories: he loaded French museums with art stolen from across Europe.
+Napoleon institutionalized plunder of occupied territories: he loaded French museums with art stolen from across Europe.
 Artefacts were brought to the Musée du Louvre for a grand central museum; an example which would later be followed by others.
 Claude Ribbe in 2005 argued that his racism toward blacks inspired Hitler in his treatment of Jews.
 David G. Chandler, a historian of Napoleonic warfare, wrote in 1973 that, "Nothing could be more degrading to the former [Napoleon] and more flattering to the latter [Hitler].
 The comparison is odious.
 On the whole Napoleon was inspired by a noble dream, wholly dissimilar from Hitler's ...
 Napoleon left great and lasting testimonies to his genius—in codes of law and national identities which survive to the present day.
 Adolf Hitler left nothing but destruction."

 Critics argue Napoleon's true legacy must reflect the loss of status for France and needless deaths brought by his rule: historian Victor Davis Hanson writes, "After all, the military record is unquestioned—17 years of wars, perhaps six million Europeans dead, France bankrupt, her overseas colonies lost."
 McLynn states that, "He can be viewed as the man who set back European economic life for a generation by the dislocating impact of his wars."
 Vincent Cronin replies that such criticism relies on the flawed premise that Napoleon was responsible for the wars which bear his name, when in fact France was the victim of a series of coalitions that aimed to destroy the ideals of the Revolution.